IBM/learning-to-combine-grammatical-error-corrections/README.md

 ## Example run

+The script combine_top_bea19_system.sh combines the original top restriction systems in the BEA 2019 Shared Task.

+The top systems were UEDIN-MS and KakaoAndBrain.

+KakaoAndBrain:
+Yo  Joong  Choe,  Jiyeon  Ham,  Kyubyong  Park,  andYeoil  Yoon.
+2019.
+A  Neural  Grammatical  ErrorCorrection System Built On Better Pre-training andSequential Transfer Learning.
+InProceedings of the14th Workshop on Innovative Use of NLP for Build-ing Educational Applications.
+Association for Com-putational Linguistics.

+UEDIN-MS:
+62Roman Grundkiewicz, Marcin Junczys-Dowmunt, andKenneth Heafield.
+2019.
+Neural Grammatical ErrorCorrection Systems with Unsupervised Pre-trainingon Synthetic Data.
+InProceedings of the 14th Work-shop on Innovative Use of NLP for Building Educa-tional Applications.
+Association for ComputationalLinguistics.

+The input files are found under the resource directory

+dev2.OT.KakaoAndBrain.tokenized.txt
+dev2.OT.UEDIN-MS.tokenized.txt
+test2.OT.KakaoAndBrain.tokenized.txt
+test2.OT.UEDIN-MS.tokenized.txt

+The dev2 files are used to find the optimal combination of annotation types between the two systems.
+Then, this combination is used to combine the test system annotations.

+The output is found in the merged directory.

+test2.OT.UEDIN-MS_merged_OT.KakaoAndBrain.tokenized.txt

 ## Reference
 Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, Noam Slonim